Key Quote

 Technique 1 — TRIPLED CURSE / PERFORMATIVE UTTERANCE

 Mercutio repeats this curse three times — a number associated with ritual, prophecy, and binding oaths.
-This tripled structure transforms his words from an expression of anger into a performative utterance (language that enacts what it describes): by the play's end, both houses ARE destroyed — Mercutio's curse becomes reality.
+This tripledtripled — Repeated three times for emphasis, ritual significance, or binding force structure transforms his words from an expression of anger into a performative utteranceperformative utterance — Language that performs an action or creates reality through its speaking: by the play's end, both houses ARE destroyed — Mercutio's curse becomes reality.
 Shakespeare positions language itself as a force that shapes events.

 The word 'plague' invokes the most terrifying force in Elizabethan England — the bubonic plague that killed thousands.
 This is not a mild curse but an invocation of mass death.
-The hyperbolic (deliberately exaggerated) intensity reflects Mercutio's fury at dying for a feud that was never his.
+The hyperbolichyperbolic — Deliberately exaggerated for emphasis or dramatic effect intensity reflects Mercutio's fury at dying for a feud that was never his.

 Key Words